-- 1. The auditor's report expresses an unmodified opinion on the basic financial statements of the District Attorney of the Twenty-Third Judicial District. - 2.
-No significant deficiencies were reported in the Report on Internal Control over Financial Reporting on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+- 1. The independent auditors' report expresses an unmodified opinion on whether the financial statements of the District Attorney of the Twenty-Third Judicial District was prepared in accordance with GAAP. - 2.
+No significant deficiencies related to the audit of the financial statements are reported in the Independent Auditors' Report on Internal Control over Financial Reporting on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+No material weaknesses are reported. - 3.
 No instances of noncompliance material to the financial statements of the District Attorney of the Twenty-Third Judicial District, which would be required to be reported in accordance with Government Auditing Standards, were reported during the audit.